Vignesh010101/Hand-Gesture-Recognition-System/README.md

 Hand Gesture Recognition model that can accurately identify and classify different hand gestures from image or video data, enabling intuitive human-computer interaction and gesture-based control systems.

-Task description: Developing robust behavior recognition models for better understanding of human-computer interaction and guided control.
+Project description: Developing robust behavior recognition models for better understanding of human-computer interaction and guided control.
 This work involves the development of machine learning models that can recognize and classify various movements using image or video data.

-Task Overview:
+Project Overview:

 -Data Exploration: Analyze and analyze the LeapGestureRecog dataset Kaggle, discover different gestures and their changes.